 In Farrell’s terms: 20-22 lbs OG, 1-3 lbs FG.
-Half English malt, half Antipodean (NZ, Tasmania, Victoria).
+Half-English malt, half-Antipodean (NZ, Tasmania, Victoria).
 2-2.5 bushels malt, 30-40 lbs cane sugar, added to kettle.
 2.5-4 lbs/hhd hops, so something over 1.5 lbs per barrel.

-In today’s terms, an unusually dry pale ale.** Perhaps the low attenuation was meant to minimize the risk of acetic or other fretting (re-fermentations).
+In today’s terms, that’s an unusually dry pale ale.** Perhaps the low attenuation was meant to minimize the risk of acetic or other fretting (re-fermentations).
 Of course too, more alcohol can be produced at less cost this way.
 He states the staple beer of Sydney was even stronger.

-In Part III Farrell also refers to brewing a 17-18 lb gravity beer, so he had a weaker class as well, perhaps around 5%.
+In Part III Farrell refers to brewing a 17-18 lb gravity beer, so he had a weaker class as well, perhaps around 5%.
 Its finishing gravity was likely higher than for the other.
 This makes sense given the light bitter then emerging in the English-speaking world.

-Farrell is refreshingly bluff on water in brewing, stating that almost any type will do, and water merits are much exaggerated by mendacious brewers.
+Farrell is refreshingly bluff on water in brewing, stating that almost any type will do, and water merits are exaggerated by mendacious brewers.